The following article on how to travel Europe for cheap is authored by Gigi Griffis

 4. Health on the Road

-If you’re from the US, there’s more good news ahead: Part of the reason traveling Europe full-time for nearly seven years has been so affordable for me is because healthcare costs are so much more reasonable here.
+If you’re from the US, there’s more good news ahead: Part of the reason traveling Europe full-time for nearly seven years has been so affordable for me is that healthcare costs are so much more reasonable here.

 My insurance (through GeoBlue) costs $165 per month and covers me everywhere in the world except the US.
 But even the times that I’ve had to pay out-of-pocket on the road, the costs have been stunningly low.